mirage/xen-arm-builder/README.md

 # Building from source

-These scripts must be run on Ubuntu (they install some packages using `apt-get`).
+These scripts must be run on Ubuntu or Debian (they install some packages using `apt-get`).

 1. Select your board (`cubieboard2` or `cubietruck`):

          $ export BOARD=cubieboard2

+2. On Debian, follow the [sunxi](http://linux-sunxi.org/Toolchain)
+toolchain instructions to install the **emdebian-archive-keyring** package and the emdebian.org apt source.

-2. Download the dependencies (this will clone all the relevant repositories):
+3. Download the dependencies (this will clone all the relevant repositories):

          $ make clone

+4. On Debian, symlink the GCC 4.7 cross-compilers into your `$PATH` as described on the [sunxi](http://linux-sunxi.org/Toolchain) site.

-3. Build U-Boot, Xen and Linux:
+5. Build U-Boot, Xen and Linux:

          $ make build

     You may get prompted about extra configuration options at this point.
     You can probably just press Return to accept the default for each one.

-4. Build the SDcard image:
+6. Build the SDcard image:

          $ make $BOARD.img